 Frozen desserts have been enjoyed for millennia.
 Ancient Roman slaves were sent up into the mountains to retrieve blocks of ice, to be crushed and served with fruit and spice syrups.
 Medieval Venetial explorer Marco Polo enjoyed sorbets and ices when he traveled to the Chinese court of Kublai Khan.
 And in the early history of the United States, Thomas Jefferson entertained many visitors to Monticello with iced sorbets and freezes.

-Of course, none of these delicacies had a handle, an invention credited to young Frank Epperson.
-Frank was just a boy in 1905 in Oakland, California, when one night he accidentally left a glass—filled with water, powdered soda mix and a wooden stick for stirring—outside overnight.
+Fast forward to the 1905, when an 11-year-old boy named Frank Epperson of Oakland, California had an accidental epiphany after he inadvertently left a glass—filled with water, powdered soda mix and a wooden stick for stirring—outside overnight.
 When young Frank found the glass in the morning, the soda mixture was frozen solid, so he ran the glass under hot water and removed the ice pop using the stick as a handle.
-Frank knew he had a great idea on his hands, and he kept making the pops for his friends, and when he became an adult he made them for his own children.
+Frank, who knew he'd stumbled across a great idea, kept making the pops for his friends—and when he became an adult, he made them for his own children.

 Just a few years after the dessert debuted, the double-stick Popsicle was introduced.
 It was at the height of the Depression, and the single pop with two sticks allowed two hungry children to share a pop easily, for the same price as a single.

 WATCH: The new season of The Food That Built America premieres Sunday, February 14 at 9/8c.
 Can’t wait for the premiere?
 Catch a sneak preview episode on Tuesday, February 9 at 10/9c.
 Watch a preview below: